'Ryan and John wanted us to meet': Mothers form friendship, seek reform after officers killed sons

 Straub, who was facing Ryan at the time, said in court the 24-year-old appeared to be surrendering when he was shot.

-The Stokes’ family attorney, Brian McAllister, explained the differing testimony from police officers.
+The Stokes’ family attorney, Brian McCallister, explained the differing testimony from police officers.

 "William Thompson said he yelled five to seven times in his loudest command voice, 'Show me your hands, drop the gun.'
-Daniel Straub says 'I never heard a word,'” McAllister said.
+Daniel Straub says 'I never heard a word,'” McCallister said.
 “Officer Jones, William Thompson's partner didn't hear those commands.
 Two other officers off to the side didn't hear those commands."

 "Ryan didn't have a chance to hold his hands up to the officer.
-He was shot in the back," McAllister said.
+He was shot in the back," McCallister said.

 A gun was found in the vehicle, but it was registered to the driver, Ryan's friend, who testified he left it in the car that night.